Defining open or closed proxies can be difficult to understand but the following is put into the most simple terms.

 So far, we’ve given you an early primer on what a proxy is.
 Why you might want to use one over a VPN.
 Which kind of connection would be best suited to your style of surfing on the web.

 Now, we’re going to delve in a little deeper to the world of proxies.
 Explain the difference between the two types of proxy server that you should know about.
-This is before you make a final decision on which would fit your browsing style best: open or closed proxy.
+This is before you make a final decision on which would fit your browsing style best: open or closed proxies.

 An open proxy is a proxy server that is freely available to anyone.
 That is to say, who wants to use it for their connection.
 To clarify, no regulations or connection rules included.
 While this boosts speed and makes for a larger cache of IP addresses to dole out.
 The included risk can be enough to ward off all but the most basic of proxy connoisseur.